 Stillbirths and preterm labor leading to abortion is the serious complication NTDs.

-It is typically associated with anencephaly because there is no mechanism for swallowing reflex so that amniotic fluid remains accumulated in the amniotic sac.
-This is obvious, patients with neural tube disorders have a learning disability as the development of neural tissue has been arrested.
-According to the conducted study, it is estimated that around 27% of pregnancies with anencephaly developed polyhydramnios few requiring amniodrainage in the third trimester Polyhydramnios usually develops in second and third trimesters in about 50% of patients.
+It is typically associated with anencephaly because there is no mechanism for the swallowing reflex so that amniotic fluid remains accumulated in the amniotic sac.
+This condition is obvious; patients with neural tube disorders have a learning disability as there has been the arrest of the development of neural tissue.
+According to the conducted study, it is estimated that around 27% of pregnancies with anencephaly developed polyhydramnios few requiring amniodrainage in the third trimester.
+Polyhydramnios usually develops in second and third trimesters in about 50% of patients.

 It is defined as the downward displacement (herniation) of part of the cerebellum into the foramen magnum because of the tethering of the spinal cord in the vertebral column due to its abnormal development (spina bifida).